-Kaia Gerber And Her Mom Cindy Crawford Show Off Amazing Family Resemblance In New Instagram Photo
+Kaia Gerber And Her Mom, Cindy Crawford, Show Off Amazing Family Resemblance In New Instagram Photo

 “I didn’t even know how to hail a cab,” she confessed.

-But Kaia has the benefit of having a mentor in her mom, a woman is inarguably one of the most iconic models of all time.
+But Kaia has the benefit of having a mentor in her mom, a woman who is inarguably one of the most iconic models of all time.

 Kaia has made some impressive strides in her two-year modeling career.
 As Vogue notes, she has walked for designers like Saint Laurent, Prada, and Chanel.
 She and her mom even strutted down the runway for Versace together at the Italian fashion house’s Spring 2018 show.

-As The Inquisitr noted, Kaia has shown off her resemblance to her mom, off the runway as well.
-She wore a dominatrix-style bustier and leather mini-skirt to her birthday party that’s very similar to an outfit that Cindy Crawford wore many years ago.
+As The Inquisitr noted, Kaia has shown off her resemblance to her mom away the runway as well.
+She wore a dominatrix-style bustier and leather miniskirt to her birthday party that’s very similar to an outfit that Cindy Crawford wore many years ago.